doggerman/rolodex/README.md

 The people in the database are fictional, and can therefore be used without permission.

 ##TODO
-This page is not complete, it still needs some css and javascript magic :)
+This page is not complete, it still needs some css and javascript magic :) But all the basic functions works.